priteshkumar/Serverframework/dbms/study-notes.md

 > The abstraction of mapping between the object model and the database using ORMs helps to migrate from one database to another database.

 > It avoids the requirement of writing native SQL.

+### JPA Info

+**Entity**

+> Entity :  java pojo annotated with @Entity to be persisted in database

+> entity class cannot be declared final

+> entity class must have a no arg constructor and a primary key

+> @Table annotation is used to specify database table name mappped to corresponding entity

+> @Transient annotation is used make a class field non persisted